liuqx315/Multiscale-pattern/doc/guide/source/mathematics/IVP_solution.rst

-The stopping test for the Newton iteration is related to the subsequent local error test, with the goal of keeping the nonlinear iteration errors from interfering with local error control.
+The stopping test for the nonlinear solver is related to the subsequent local error test, with the goal of keeping the nonlinear iteration errors from interfering with local error control.
 As described below, the final computed value of each stage solution